Climate of Sydney: Summer

 Beaches are a common visit among residents and tourists alike in summer (Bondi Beach).

 Summer is generally warm to hot, and often humid (particularly in late summer).
 The ultraviolet index rating averages at 12, but can reach 13 in the midst of the season, which may lead to skin damage among those having light skin.

 Sydney can receive hot, dry northwesterly winds from the Outback that make the temperatures soar above 40 C. This happens after the northwesterlies are carried entirely over the continental landmass, not picking up additional moisture from a body of water and retaining most of their heat.
 On these occasions, the city can experience the fury of the desert climate, although they are often ended with a southerly buster, which is a windy, shallow cold front or a sea breeze that sweeps up from the southeast abruptly cooling the temperature.
 At times, it may be accompanied by a thunderstorm and drizzle, and it may keep the temperatures cool the following few days as well.

 In the Sydney central business district, an average of 15 days a year have temperatures of more than 30 C and 3 days with temperatures over 35 C. In contrast, western suburbs such as Liverpool and Penrith have 41 and 67 days with temperatures above 30 C, 10 and 19 days above 35 C, and, 1 and 4 days above 40 C, respectively.

 The highest recorded maximum temperature at Sydney Airport was 46.4 °C (115.5 °F), which was on 18 January 2013.
 The highest recorded maximum temperature at Sydney CBD was recorded on that same day with the temperature climaxing at 45.8 °C (114.4 °F).
 The highest recorded maximum temperature within Sydney's Metropolitan area was recorded at Penrith with a high of 48.9 °C (120 °F), a Western Sydney suburb, on 4 January 2020.
 At that time, Penrith was the hottest place on the planet and the hottest temperature recorded within Australia and the Southern Hemisphere for all of 2020.
+A record high dew point was set on 11 January 2024 with a dew point of 26.7 C.